 Assessment of physical symptoms

-People who are at an increased risk of developing NF2 should be screened for signs of visual disturbances, hearing loss and motor or sensory problems.
-Although menangiomas in the optic nerve are rare, they may be a sign of NF2.
+People who are at an increased risk of developing NF2 should be screened for signs of visual disturbances, hearing loss, and motor or sensory problems.
+Although meningiomas in the optic nerve are rare, they may be a sign of NF2.
 Cranial nerve palsies may arise due to tumors forming on the nearby vestibular nerve or due to their direct growth on the cranial nerve.

 Differentiating between NF2 and NF1